Add Documentation Edit the file on GitHub

 Sidebar Entry

-is auto-generated based on syntax and naming conventions.
+The sidebar is auto-generated based on syntax and naming conventions.
 To have

 the documentation appear in the sidebar: